kschuler/guide/current/how-to-run.md

 - [0035-babysaffran-srt-patient](#0035-babysaffran-srt-patient)

 ### Follow these steps
-In general, follow these steps when running an experiment:
+In general, follow these steps when running an experiment.
+These steps are auxillary to the lab's subject running checklists.
+- subject running checklist for kids
+- subject running checklist for adults

 ##### Before the subject arrives:
 1. Get subject and condition information from subject tracking sheet.
 2. Setup the experiment with [Atom](https://atom.io/packages/psychopy). (video instructions below)